Taha533/Bangla_RAG_System/README.md

      ```bash
      python bangla_rag_system.py
      ```
-   - To query the LLM on your vscode terminal, run the on the terminal:
+   - To query the LLM on your VS Code terminal, run this in the terminal:
      ```bash
      python inference.py
      ```
-   - If you want to Launch the Streamlit app, and check the RAG system on the UI, then run this:
+   - If you want to launch the Streamlit app and check the RAG system on the UI, then run this:
      ```bash
      streamlit run app.py
      ```
    You will see this UI.
-Submit your queries there, to get your answer:
+Submit your queries there to get your answer:
    ![Alt text](docs_and_images/app_ui.PNG)

    - If you want to run the API to interact with the RAG system, then run this: